Man arrested after attempted kidnapping of 3-year-old girl in the Bronx

-Police say 27-year-old Santiago Salcedo grabbed the little girl, who was walking with her grandmother, at the intersection of Baisley Avenue and East Tremont Avenue around 1:20 p.m.
+Police say 27-year-old Santiago Salcedo grabbed the little girl, who was walking with her grandmother, at the intersection of Baisley Avenue and East Tremont Avenue near a BP gas station around 1:20 p.m.

-They say Salcedo attempted to run away with the girl until good Samaritans intervened.
+Surveillance video captured the heart stopping, attempted kidnapping as eyewitnesses watched in horror.

+"All of a sudden this man just picked up the little girl, wrapped her in a blanket and started running with her," gas station worker Fermin Bracero said.
+"He didn't get far because a lot of people tried to grab him."

 MORE NEWS: Emergency landing at LGA was 'misunderstanding,' passenger not charged